tmampa/movie-reviews/README.md

 # Movie ratings with Ruby on Rails

-> This is a movie and series ratings page where you can create account and post your ratings annonimously
+> This is a movie and series ratings web application where you can create an account and post your ratings annonimously.

 ## Built With